nxnjz/RustBuster/README.md

 The following will add `~/.cargo/bin` to your PATH if it's not already present.

 `echo $PATH | grep ~/.cargo/bin || export PATH=$PATH:~/.cargo/bin`

+# Usage

+#### Bare minimum:

+`rustbuster -u https://yoursite.net/ -w /usr/share/wordlists/dirb/small.txt`

+#### From rustbuster --help:

+USAGE:
+    rustbuster [FLAGS] [OPTIONS] --url <Base URL> --wordlist <dictionary>

+FLAGS:
+        --unsafe-https    Set this option to ignore invalid hostnames/certificates -v                    Verbosity level: -v or -vv or -vvv.
+    -h, --help            Prints help information
+    -V, --version         Prints version information

+OPTIONS:
+    -u, --url <Base URL>                     Base URL on which items are appended.
+    -w, --wordlist <dictionary>              Dictionary file, items separated by newlines and/or spaces -x, --ext <Extensions>
+            Comma separated list of extensions to use.
+            If the provided value ends with a comma, a blank extension will also be used (no extension).
+            Examples: .html,.php,.txt
+                      .html,.php,.txt,
+                      .php.bak,.php.old,.php,.PHP,.php5,
+    -t, --threads <Threads>
+            Number of threads.
+Default: 12.
+            Please keep OS limits in mind, setting a high number may cause some threads to crash.
+    -s, --status-codes <Status Codes>
+            Comma separated list of status codes which should be considered success.
+Dashes can be used to specify ranges.
+             Default: 200-299,301,302,403
+    -c, --cookie <Cookie List>               Optional cookie list in the form of "name=value; name2=value2;
+                                             name3=value3;"
+    -p, --proxy <Proxy>                      Use a proxy for http and https in one of the following formats: http(s)://myproxy.net:port
+                                             user:pass@http(s)://myproxy.tld:port
+    -r, --redirect-limit <Redirect Limit>    Set the maximum number of redirects to follow.
+Default: 0 -R, --retry-count <Retry Count>          Set the maximum number of requests for a single target (in case of timeouts, or other errors).
+Default is 0.
+    -T, --timeout <Timeout>...
+Total timeout for a request.
+Default: 30 seconds --user-agent <User Agent>            Custom User Agent
+    -b, --basic-auth <basic auth>            set credentials for http basic authentication in the format username:password